 As you write an assembly-language program, you may see repeating patterns.
 If it's exactly the same all the time, you can make it a subroutine.
-That incurs a 12-clock performance penalty for the subroutine call and return, but program memory is saved because the code for the subroutine is not repeated over and over.
+That incurs a 12-clock performance penalty for the subroutine call (JSR) and return (RTS), but program memory is saved because the code for the subroutine is not repeated over and over.

 There will be other times however where the repeating pattern is the same but internal details are not, so you can't just use a JSR.
 The differences from one occurrence to another might be an operand, a string or other data, an address, a condition, etc..
-It would be helpful to be able to tell the assembler, "Do this sequence here, except when you get down to this part, substitute-in such-and-such."
+It would be helpful to be able to tell the assembler, "Do this sequence here; except when you get down to this part, substitute-in such-and-such," or, "under such-and-such condition, assemble this alternate code."
 That's where it's time for a macro.
 "White Flame" on the 6502.org forum wrote, "Macros are assembly-time function calls, whose return value is source code."

 The repeating, possibly messy-looking sequences that clutter your code can be replaced with a macro call that takes a single line each time, optionally with parameters.
 Since you write the macro (or at least you can edit it if you want to, even if someone else wrote it), you have complete control of every bit of machine code that gets laid down.
 After the internal details have been ironed out, you shouldn't have to keep being bothered with them.
 If you can hide them with macros, you can see the big picture more clearly, have better control of the project, have fewer bugs, and become more productive without losing any performance or taking more memory.